Platypi/style_typescript/README.md

 ### External

+  - Typings are sometimes packaged with node modules, in this case you don't need to do anything
-  - Use [tsd](http://definitelytyped.org/tsd/) for all external library declarations
+  - Use [typings](https://github.com/typings/typings) for all external library declarations not included in `node_modules`
-  - Actively add/update/contribute typings to [DefinitelyTyped](http://definitelytyped.org/) when they are missing
+  - Actively add/update/contribute typings when they are missing

 ### Internal